openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 1: Led Indicator Enable

 This parameter is configured the Led light on disable or enable.
 '1' - Enable Led Blink when device detects a motion event.
 '0' - Disable Led blink.
 This configuration is not affect inclusion, exclusion and reset.
+Default: Enable
 The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |